Recently, I had a friend ask me for help because her website rankings were tanking.

 This means that those links will be thrown out of the equation when the Google algorithm considers your website.

 You’ll need to wait until Google needs to run the algorithm again, so you won’t see changes right away.
+Most links only take a month to be removed.

-Whether it’s from hiring a shady SEO agency or being the victim of negative SEO, you’ll need to disavow any bad links before you get penalized.
+Whether it’s from hiring a shady SEO agency or being the victim of negative SEO, you’ll need to disavow bad links before you get penalized.

 If you carelessly disavow links, your backlink profile may look unnatural and can cause you to get penalized.